Causes of poverty: Haiti

 Haiti, regarded as "the poorest country in the Western Hemisphere", has a GDP (per capita) of about US$797, as reported in 2019.
 Greater than 6 million Haitians reportedly live on less than US$2.41 per day, and more than 2.5 million on US$1.12 per day.

 The causes of poverty in Haiti have been rooted in "institutional and political instability" that chronically suffocate the growth of its social and economic sectors.

 Apart from the 2021 COVID-19 pandemic that has affected it (both politically and economically), particularly the poor and most vulnerable, Haiti has other natural elements such as hurricanes and earthquakes that have rendered some damage to its fragile infrastructure and limited economic resources.
 Deforestation has also exacerbated the effects of storms, floods and hurricanes.

 Despite this depiction, the World Bank has committed financial resources (in the tune of over US$834.41 million—in October 2020) to resuscitate Haiti's economy.
 The International Finance Corporation (IFC) has also rendered support in revitalizing Haiti's economy in the areas of "energy, beverage [production], garment manufacturing, financial markets, and hospitality."
 Other resources from donors include over US$40 million for economic remedy in the aftermath of the COVID-19 pandemic.

 Thus, overall, promising results are being observed in the sectors of education, health, better access to safe drinking water, energy production, agriculture and transport.

 Moldova

 Once part of the USSR, Moldova is regarded as the poorest country in Europe, with a reported "GDP per capita of $2,289".

-One cited reason behind Moldova's poverty is an increase in inequality, with the growing increase in urban and rural poverty.
+One cited reason for Moldova's poverty is an increase in inequality, with the growing increase in urban and rural poverty.